phucd5/whisper-asr/README.md

 ### Command-line usage

-To perform the same evaluation we created a script `evaluate_industry_models` that can be ran with any Hugging Face dataset with with the following CLI arguments.
+To perform the same evaluation we created a script `evaluate_industry_models.py` that can be ran with any Hugging Face dataset with with the following CLI arguments.

 Required Parameters: